Higher Anomalies, Higher Symmetries, and Cobordisms II: Lorentz Symmetry Extension and Enriched Bosonic/Fermionic Quantum Gauge Theory: Introduction and Summary

 \section{Introduction and Summary}

-Global symmetries and 't Hooft anomalies are key ingredients characterizing topological phases of quantum matters\cite{Chen:2011pg, Kapustin:2014lwa, Putrov:2016qdo, Benini:2017dus, Gaiotto2017yupZoharTTT1703.00501, Gomis:2017ixy, 1711.11587GPW, 2015arXiv150802595Z, Cordova2017vab1711.10008}.
-For a generic quantum field theory $\CQ_d$ in $d$ spacetime dimensions with global symmetry $G$, if one modifies $\CQ_d$ to $\CQ'_d$ by $G$-invariant deformations, it has been shown \cite{tHooft:1980xss} that the 't Hooft anomaly of $\CQ_d$ and $\CQ'_d$ are the same.
+Global symmetries and 't Hooft anomalies are key ingredients characterizing topological phases of quantum matters.
+For a generic quantum field theory (QFT) denoted $\CQ_d$ in $d$ spacetime dimensions with global symmetry $G$, if one modifies $\CQ_d$ to $\CQ'_d$ by $G$-invariant deformations, it is commonly believed \cite{tHooft:1980xss} that the 't Hooft anomaly of $\CQ_d$ and $\CQ'_d$ are the same.
 In particular, the 't Hooft anomaly is invariant under renormalization group flow.
 Recently it has been conjectured \cite{Seiberg2019Strings} that given two quantum field theories $\CQ_d$ and $\CQ'_d$ in the same spacetime dimension, with the same global symmetries and 't Hooft anomalies, one can always add degrees of freedom at short distances to interpolate between $\CQ_d$ and $\CQ'_d$.
-Hence the global symmetries and the 't Hooft anomalies classifies the \emph{deformation classes} in the space of quantum field theories.
+Hence the global symmetries and the 't Hooft anomalies classifies the \emph{deformation classes} of quantum field theories.

-It is widely believed that the 't Hooft anomaly of $\CQ_d$ can be cancelled by the anomaly inflow from an anomaly polynomial in $(d+1)$ dimension.
-Physically, the anomaly polynomial is characterized by a $G$-Symmetry Protected Topological state ($G$-SPTs)\cite{Chen:2011pg}.
-Mathematically, the anomaly polynomial is characterized by a Cobordism invariant, or an invertible topological quantum field theory (iTQFT)\cite{Freed2016, 1711.11587GPW, Kapustin:2014tfa, Kapustin:2014gma, Kapustin:2014dxa}.
-The purpose of this work is to derive the cobordism invariants for various $G$ in various dimensions, hence potentially classifying the deformation classes for given symmetries.
+It is widely believed that the 't Hooft anomaly of $\CQ_d$ can be cancelled by the anomaly inflow from an invertible topological quantum field theory (invertible TQFT or iTQFT) in $(d+1)$ dimensions.\footnote{We clarify several related notions.
+A QFT in $d$ dimensions with global symmetry $G$ can be anomalous.
+The anomaly can be captured by $(d+1)$ dimensional invertible TQFT.
+To emphasize that the $(d+1)$ dimensional invertible TQFT captures the anomaly of $d$ dimensional QFT, we also denote the $(d+1)$ dimensional invertible TQFT as the $(d+1)$ dimensional anomaly inflow action or partition function.
+The $(d+1)$ dimensional anomaly inflow action should be distinguished from the $(d+2)$ dimensional anomaly polynomial (when $G$ is continuous): The $(d+2)$ anomaly polynomial is conventionally for the perturbative local anomaly classified by $\Z$ classes (known as free classes in mathematics).
+However, we may abused the notion ``anomaly polynomial'' as the $(d+1)$d cobordism invariant for the non-perturbative global anomaly by $\Z_n$ classes (known as torsion classes in mathematics). } Physically, the invertible TQFT is characterized by a $G$-Symmetry Protected Topological state ($G$-SPTs)\cite{Chen:2011pg}.
+Mathematically, the invertible TQFT is characterized by a cobordism invariant \cite{Freed2016, Kapustin:2014tfa, Kapustin:2014gma, Kapustin:2014dxa, 1711.11587GPW, Yonekura2018arXiv180310796Y, Wan2018bns1812.11967, Witten1909.08775}.
+Following a previous work \cite{Wan2018bns1812.11967}, the purpose of this work is to derive the cobordism invariants for various $G$ relevant for QFTs in various dimensions, hence potentially classifying the deformation classes of QFTs for given symmetries.